BBGMoura/obsidian-software/Projects/booking-system/Models.md

 payment is Directly linked to a booking but not all bookings actually have payments!

-booking logic could be done in blocks? not sure
+booking logic could be done in blocks? not sure booking history createdon booking history has booking status

+lesson pricing has lesson type and pricing. pricePer30 pricePer45 pricePer60
+? do in minutes like htis, not sure?